sunaku/dasht/man/man1/dasht.1.markdown

 only in those whose names match *DOCSET*s, by calling dasht-query-html(1).
 The results, if any, are then displayed in the w3m(1) terminal web browser, which terminates when you press the `q` key, just as typical UNIX pagers do.
+If no results were found, says so on stderr and exits with a nonzero status.

 ### Searching